timlovescoding/neutral_network/README.md

 ![nn](pics/NN_Architecture.png)

-As shown in the image, the NN architecture consist of the **input, hidden and output layers**.
-All of these layers consist of multiple nodes which are connected to other nodes.
+As shown in the image, the NN architecture consist of the **input, hidden and output layers** (refer `line 267-268`) All of these layers consist of multiple nodes which are connected to other nodes.
 Each nodes will consist of numeric value.
-Note that each layer for NN has 1D vector of nodes so any 2D and above data will be required to be flatten/reshape into the 1D space of numbers to be fed into the NN.
+Note that each layer for NN is a 1D vector of nodes so any 2D and above data will be required to be flatten/reshape into the 1D space of numbers to be fed into the NN.
 The amount of nodes in the input layer follows the input data.
 Hidden layers are the layers connecting the input layer to the output layer.
-We have the flexibility to choose as many hidden layers as we want and vary the amount of nodes in each hidden layers as we see fit.
-The output layer nodes consist of values which we used to compared to the ground truth of our data for learning.
-This section provides you with more questions than answers about NN which is intended.
+We have the flexibility to choose as many hidden layers as we want and vary the amount of nodes in each hidden layers as we see fit (edit `line 267-268`).
+The output layer node/nodes consist of values which we used to compared to the ground truth of our data for learning.
+This section provided you with more questions than answers about NN which is intended.
 Let's keep going by asking questions!

 #### How are the nodes connected (what are the black lines)?

 A node is connected to another node by a very simple and familiar equation (Y = MX + C).
 In the case of NN, the notations for the equation is **Z = Wx + b**  where  Z = Output, W= Weights, x=Input, b= Bias.
-Value of the node is multiplied by the weight value and then added with the bias value to produce a output value (Z) to be used for the connecting node. **Refer to code: , **
+Value of the node is multiplied by the weight value and then added with the bias value to produce a output value (Z) to be used for the connecting node.

 An issue with just using this equation (Z = Wx+b) is that it is only a linear equation which means that the NN unable to learn non-linear representation.
-To resolve this issue of needing non-linearity, we will take the node output value (Z) and put it into an **activation function** which gives us A = f(Z) for A is the activation function and z is the value of the node.
-An activation function provides non-linear mapping from input value to output.

 NN is appealing in the first place because of the ability to approximate most continuous function accuractely.
 A feedforward NN with even a single hidden layer containing finite number of nodes and arbitrary activation function are universal approximators according to the universal approximation theorem.
-Read about approximation in this paper, [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.101.2647&rep=rep1&type=pdf).
+However, this is only possible if there are non-linear mappings within our neural network.

+To resolve this issue of needing non-linearity, we will take the node output value (Z) and put it into an **activation function** which gives us A = f(Z) for A is the activation function to find the value of the next connecting node.
+An activation function provides non-linear mapping from input value to output (refer `line 60-79`).
+Note that in the code it is `Z = np.dot(W,A_prev) + b` and `A = sigmoid(Z)`, this is very important as `W`,`A_prev` and `b` are actually in the form of matrices taking into account **all of the nodes and its connection**.

-There are many activation functions that we can look into but let's put our focus on the two popular activation functions which are Sigmoid and ReLu functions:
+There are many activation functions that we can look into but let's put our focus on the two popular activation functions which are Sigmoid and ReLu functions (refer `line 66-72` to see the equation in code):

 ![activation](pics/activation_function.png)

 Given that our activation is A = f(Z), the value of the linear output (Z) is feed into the activation function f to produces the **final value of the connecting node (A)**.
 Example for usage of Sigmoid activation function, A = 1/(1+e^-(Wx+b)).

 I found a very helpful visualization to aid the explanation, please head to the author's article [HERE](https://towardsdatascience.com/forward-propagation-in-neural-networks-simplified-math-and-code-version-bbcfef6f9250) for more information if needed:

 ![gif_demo1](pics/visualization.gif)